-Sexuality education/mātauranga hōkakatanga in schools is compulsory up until year 10.
+Relationships and sexuality education/mātauranga hōkakatanga in schools is compulsory up until year 10.
 Parents/mātua and caregivers can withdraw their child or they can choose to be involved in educating their young person.

-Is sexuality education compulsory?
+Is relationships and sexuality education compulsory?

-Sexuality education sits within the Health and Physical Education strand of The New Zealand Curriculum.
+Relationships and sexuality education sits within the Health and Physical Education strand of The New Zealand Curriculum.

-It is compulsory for New Zealand schools to teach sexuality education up until the end of Year 10.
+It is compulsory for New Zealand schools to teach relationships and sexuality education up until the end of Year 10.
 Parents have the right to withdraw their child/tamaiti from sexuality education classes.
 To do this they need to write to the Principal.

 School Boards of Trustees must consult with their community every two years about their Sexuality Education Policy, and the content of the school's programmes.